Stopping Times of Boundaries: Relaxation and Continuity

-In words, the value of the relaxed stopping rule $\mu_f^{\varepsilon}$ converges to the expected reward from the hitting time of $f$ when the fuzzy parameter $\varepsilon$ decreases to zero.
-A refined statement of \eqref{eq:relaxConv} will be given in \cref{cor:relaxUnif}.
-The latter turns out to be a byproduct of the continuity of the map $f\mapsto v(\tau_f)$, which is the focus of the next section.
-Towards our main results (\cref{thm:unifcontV,thm:lscV}), we prove a continuity lemma for relaxed stopping rules with respect to the \textit{total variation distance} of probability measures,
+That is, the value of the relaxed stopping rule $\mu_f^{\varepsilon}$ converges to the expected reward from the hitting time of $f$ when the fuzzy parameter $\varepsilon$ decreases to zero.

+The above result is a byproduct of the continuity of $f\mapsto v(\tau_f)$, proved in the next section.
+Towards our main results \cref{thm:unifcontV,thm:lscV}, we start with a continuity lemma for relaxed stopping rules with respect to the \textit{total variation distance} of probability measures,